adulojumiriam-hub/Workforce-Demographics-and-Compensation-Insight/README.md

 PC: CBIA, 2019.
 Aging Workforce.

 ## Introduction
 This report presents a comprehensive analysis of workforce demographics and compensation patterns across a multi-state employee dataset comprising 3,000 individuals.
-The objective of this analysis is to identify structural workforce trends, evaluate compensation distribution, and uncover actionable insights to inform strategic workforce planning and compensation decisions.
+The goal of this analysis is to identify structural workforce trends, evaluate compensation distribution, and uncover actionable insights to inform strategic workforce planning and compensation decisions.

 ## Project Objectives